m4cren/MetaFeast/README.md

 An interactive three dimensional user interface for dining restaurant -- 09/03/2025 -- Finished

-"We're building MetaFeast, a digital restaurant ordering system with real-time updates for admins and costumers."
+"We're building MetaFeast, a digital restaurant ordering system with real-time updates for admins and customers."

 ## Technology Stacks